 Omaha Public Library (OPL) and Lauritzen Gardens will partner to make free garden admission passes available to library patrons.
-All OPL branches will begin checking memberships out to library cardholders on Saturday, January 5, 2019.
+All OPL branches began checking memberships out to library cardholders on January 5, 2019.

 “As Omaha’s public garden, we exist for the enjoyment and education of the entire community,” said Lauritzen Gardens Executive Director John Newman.
 “We hope that this partnership will allow more families access to the garden, giving them the opportunity to experience the joys of nature year-round.”